henryhale/henryhale.github.io/src/content/blog/termux-coding-without-a-pc.md

 ## Use cases

-In case you were wondering, who is this for?
+In case you were wondering, to who is this for?
 Well, if any of the following cases clearly describes you;

 - don't own a personal computer - laptop or desktop
 - use my friend's computer to code without completely exposing my project via copy and paste